JakobKlocker/Encrypted-Values/README.md

 In my case I'm left with four addresses which are all 4 bytes apart.
 This could lead to the assumption that we found a structure which contains the encrypted gold value and some additional information used to decrypt it.

 # Pratical - Finding Decrypted gold value
 As explained above the next step is to find out where the decrypted value is written to the memory address we found.
 To do this, right click the memory address and "find out what writes to this address".
+By doing this a window will pop up which keeps track at which location the content of our address is modified.